Morrey's conjecture: rank-one convexity implies quasi-convexity for two-dimensional, two-component maps: The map

 by putting

-Note again how $\bY_i^{(m-1)}(\bs)$ is always parallel to $\bX_i^{(m-1)}(\bs)$ precisely because decomposition directions at the level $k=m-1$ correspond to interfaces between two adjacent elements of the triangulation $\Gamma$.
+\end{definition} Note again how $\bV_k^{(m-1)}(\br)$, for $p=m-1$, is always parallel to $\bU_k^{(m-1)}(\bt)$ precisely because decomposition directions at the level $p=m-1$ correspond to interfaces between two adjacent elements of the triangulation $\tau_l$.

-The whole point or our concern is the following. \begin{proposition} The gradient measure $\nu$ in \eqref{margi} is a laminate if, for some $m$, there is a fixed point for $\bT$, i.e. there is $\bt\in\Theta_m$ such that $\bt\in\bT(\bt)$. \end{proposition} \begin{proof} The proof is immediate given the way in which both the set $\Theta_m$ and the map $\bT$ have been defined through sets $\bbX_m$ and $\bbY_m$. \end{proof}
+The whole point or our concern is the following. \begin{proposition} The gradient measure $\nu$ in \eqref{margi} is a laminate if there is a fixed point for $\bT$, i.e. if there is $\bt\in\Theta_l$ such that $\bt\in\bT(\bt)$. \end{proposition} \begin{proof} The proof is immediate after our above discussion, and the definition of our operator $\bT$. \end{proof}

-We will be using the following classic result to show the existence of a fixed-point of $\bT$ for some large $m$.
+We will be using the following classic result to show the existence of a fixed-point for $\bT$.

 \begin{theorem} (Kakutani's fixed point theorem) Let $\A\subset\R^d$ be a non-empty, compact, convex set, and let $\F:\A\mapsto \A$ be an upper semicontinuous, set-valued map with non-empty, convex, compact values.
-Then $\F$ has a fixed point; that is, there is $\hat x\in \A$ with $\hat x\in\F(\hat x)$. \end{theorem} This is a classical theorem on fixed-points for set-valued maps, which is but a generalization of the classic Brower's fixed point theorem.
-It is well-known, and can be found in many places, for instance in \cite{smirnov}.
+Then $\F$ has a fixed point; that is, there is $\bx\in \A$ with $\bx\in\F(\bx)$. \end{theorem} This is a classical theorem on fixed-points for set-valued maps, which is but a generalization of the classic Brower's fixed point theorem.
+It is well-known and can be found in many places, for instance in \cite{smirnov}.

-The fundamental properties that the application of this result to our framework requires are the non-emptiness, compactness and convexity of $\bT(\bt)$ for each $\bt\in\Theta_m$, in addition to the upper semicontinuity.
+The fundamental properties that the application of this result to our framework require are the non-emptiness, the compactness and the convexity of $\bT(\bt)$ for each $\bt\in\Theta_l$, in addition to the upper semicontinuity.
+Once these properties are shown, we will have our main result Theorem \ref{objetivo} as a direct consequence of Proposition \ref{facil}, Theorem \ref{kakutani}, and the standard approximation fact for Lipschitz functions mentioned at the beginning of Section \ref{dosz}.

+We proceed to show first those basic requirements for map $\bT$, while we defer the non-emptiness of images to a final independent section.